agopalareddy/agopalareddy.github.io/_pages/about.md

   - /about.html
 ---

-As a data analyst at Lab714, I develop software that works with proprietary IoT devices to extract, organize, and analyze data.
+As a data analyst intern at Lab714, I develop software that works with proprietary IoT devices to extract, organize, and analyze data.
 I generate meaningful client-facing results from the data, which create significant cost savings.
-I use React.js and AWS to create user-friendly interfaces and dashboards for data visualization and interaction.
+I use React and AWS to create user-friendly interfaces and dashboards for data visualization and interaction.

 # Background